apache/echarts-doc/en/option/partial/parallel.md

 };
 ```

-Three involved components are: [parallel](~parallel)、[parallelAxis](~parallelAxis)、[series-parallel](~series-parallel)
+Three components are involved here: [parallel](~parallel), [parallelAxis](~parallelAxis), [series-parallel](~series-parallel)

 + [parallel](~parallel)

-    This configuration item is the *axis* of parallel coordinate itself.
-One or more series (like *Beijing*, *Shanghai*, and Guangzhou* in the above example are of one series each) may share this *coordinate*.
+    This component is the coordinate system.
+One or more series (like "Beijing", "Shanghai", and "Guangzhou" in the above example) can share one coordinate system.

-    Like other coordinates, multiple parallel coordinates can be used.
+    Like other coordinate systems, multiple parallel coordinate systems can be created in one echarts instance.

     Position setting is also carried out here.

 + [parallelAxis](~parallelAxis)

-    This is axis configuration for axis in *coordinate*.
-Of course, multiple axes are needed.
+    This is axis configuration.
+Multiple axes are needed in parallel coordinates.

-    Among them, there is a [parallelAxis.parallelIndex](~parallelAxis.parallelIndex) attribute, assigning which *coordinate* this *axis* belongs to.
-The first *coordinate* is used by default.
+    [parallelAxis.parallelIndex](~parallelAxis.parallelIndex) is used to specify which coordinate system this axis belongs to.
+The first coordinate system is used by default.

 + [series-parallel](~series-parallel)

-    This is the definition of *series*, which are drawn to *coordinate*.
+    This is the definition of parallel series, which will be drawn on parallel coordinate system.

-    Among them, there is an attribute of [series-parallel.parallelIndex](~series-parallel.parallelIndex), assigning which *coordinate* to use.
-The first *coordinate* is used by default.
+    [parallelAxis.parallelIndex](~parallelAxis.parallelIndex) is used to specify which coordinate system this axis belongs to.
+The first coordinate system is used by default.

 <br>